hardi-ex/CarPark/README.md

 ## Thank you for your attention!

-I hope you find CarRental useful and convenient.
+I hope you find CarPark useful and convenient.